blinktrade/BlinkTradeJS/README.md

 ### Event Balance

-You listen the `BALANCE` event to receive balance updates
+You listen to the `BALANCE` event to receive balance updates.

 ```js